-Traders who fear losses are much more likely to hold onto losing positions than traders who are able to accept short-term losses and move onto other, more-profitable trades.
-Holding onto losing positions jeopardizes the stability of your portfolio by not only incurring losses but also keeping you out of better trades.
+Traders who fear losses are much more likely to hold onto losing positions than traders who are able to accept short-term losses and move onto other more-profitable trades.
+Holding onto losing positions jeopardizes the stability of your portfolio because you will not only incur more severe losses but this behaviour will also keep you out of better investments.